Go Back Up

 • Diagnostic services

-Examples of non-eligible expenses include:
+Examples of ineligible expenses include:

-Employees can be reimbursed up to their total available allowance amount set by their employer.
-Your employer should outline your allowance amount in your HRA’s plan documents.
-Additionally, your maximum reimbursement amount may increase or decrease from year to year.
+Employees are eligible for reimbursement up to the allowance amount determined by their employer.
+Employers should outline the allowance amount in the HRA's plan documents.
+Additionally, a maximum reimbursement amount may increase or decrease from year to year.

 Conclusion

 This article was originally published on July 16, 2012.
-It was last updated on December 12, 2023.
+It was last updated on April 18, 2024.

 Elizabeth Walker